Domains of commutative C*-subalgebras: C*-algebras

 \subsection{Approximate finite-dimensionality}

 In practice, within finite time one can only measure or compute up to finite precision, and hence can only work with (sub)systems described by finite-dimensional C*-subalgebras.
 Therefore one might think that the natural extension is for the finite-dimensional C*-subalgebras to be dense in the whole C*-algebra.
+C*-algebras that can be described in this way are called \emph{approximately finite-dimensional}.
+In the separable case these can be classified in several ways, for instance by means of Bratteli diagrams~\cite{bratteli:afalgebras} or by K-theory~\cite{weggeolsen:ktheory}.